-Introduction To Uber’s Audience Strategy
+Introduction to Uber’s Audience Strategy

 Understanding how Uber defines and reaches its audiences reveals why the platform scaled so quickly worldwide.
 By the end, you will understand Uber’s core targeting logic, typical audience segments, real examples, and practical lessons you can adapt to your own product or marketplace strategy.